csmorvan/nao-sar-mental-health/README.md

 The system is **event-driven** and currently includes:

 - `main.py` – main controller that greets the user and routes to each module
-- `breathing_module.py` – guided breathing exercise with gentle arm/head movements and LED cues (implemented)
+- `breathing_module.py` – guided breathing exercise with gentle arm/head movements and LED cues
 - `speech_recognition_controller.py` – speech recognition front-end to choose between modules
 - `affirmation_module.py` – placeholder for teammate (positive affirmations)
 - `break_module.py` – placeholder for teammate (calm break / music)